janus-idp/backstage-plugins/plugins/nexus-repository-manager/README.md

+# ❗DEPRECATED❗

+This package has been deprecated.

+Please use the **[@backstage-community/plugin-nexus-repository-manager](https://www.npmjs.com/package/@backstage-community/plugin-nexus-repository-manager)** package instead.

 # Nexus Repository Manager plugin for Backstage

 The Nexus Repository Manager plugin displays the information about your build artifacts that are available in the Nexus Repository Manager in your Backstage application.